jc-verse/ts-klass/README.md

 const dog = new Animal({ sound: "woof" }); // Throws error
 ```

+Using `nеw` offers more security than calling the klass constructor directly, because it will first do a [branded check](#branded-check) to make sure `Animal` is a proper klass instead of any random function.

 ### Explicit constructors

 By default, the constructor returned from `klass`, when being called, will merge its first argument with the constructed instance.
 You can also provide a custom constructor.